Skatteetaten/boober/README.md

 schemaVersion from a git repo (AuroraConfig) and transforms it into Openshift Objects via a AuroraDeploymentConfiguration.

 ## How to run locally
 First start up a local version of boober.
-Eihter in you ide or by running
+Either in you ide or by running

       ./gradlew run